mehulagg/gitlab/doc/user/clusters/agent/index.md

 If you face any issues while using GitLab Kubernetes Agent, you can read the service logs with the following commands:

-- KAS pod logs: you may tail them using `kubectl logs -f -l=app=kas -n <YOUR-GITLAB-NAMESPACE>`.
-In case of Omnibus GitLab the logs will reside in `/var/log/gitlab/gitlab-kas/`.
+- KAS pod logs - Tail these logs with the
+  `kubectl logs -f -l=app=kas -n <YOUR-GITLAB-NAMESPACE>` command.
+In Omnibus GitLab, the logs reside in `/var/log/gitlab/gitlab-kas/`.
-- Agent pod logs: you may tail them using `kubectl logs -f -l=app=gitlab-agent -n <YOUR-DESIRED-NAMESPACE>`.
+- Agent pod logs - Tail these logs with the
+  `kubectl logs -f -l=app=gitlab-agent -n <YOUR-DESIRED-NAMESPACE>` command.

 ### KAS logs - GitOps: failed to get project info